TayyabShamsi/ResumeForgeAI/EMAIL_VERIFICATION_SETUP.md

 # Email Verification Setup Guide

-This guide explains how to enable email verification for ResumeForge AI using Supabase.
+This guide explains how to configure email verification for ResumeForge AI using Supabase.

+## ⚠️ CRITICAL CONFIGURATION

+**You MUST disable Supabase's "Confirm email" setting** to allow users immediate app access:
+1. Go to Supabase Dashboard → Authentication → Providers → Email
+2. **DISABLE the "Confirm email" toggle**
+3. This allows instant signup/login while still tracking email verification for AI feature access

+If "Confirm email" is enabled, users cannot sign up or log in, breaking the authentication flow.

 ## Why Email Verification?